 The Park Specialist is responsible for assisting with planning, developing, coordinating, and executing an operational management plan for a park.
 Work is performed under the general direction of the Park Manager or Assistant Park Manager with latitude for independent judgment and action.
 Park Specialist assumes charge of park operations in the absence of the Park Manager and/or Assistant Park Manager.
+Annual performance goals will be set for the Park Specialist.
 Park Specialists are subject to transfer within the Regional Park system.

 ESSENTIAL FUNCTIONS (with illustrative examples of work)

 Plan, direct, and control the work of groups of employees in the operation and maintenance of park facilities, grounds, and equipment.

 Determine workload, assign priorities, schedule employees, and allocate resources.

 Promote high levels of work performance and employee morale.

 Inspect park facilities for adherence to NOVA Parks standards.